Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Diamond family

 The general theory developed in Sec.~\ref{sec:theory} is further elucidated by applying it to electric and magnetic order in the variants of diamond listed in Table~\ref{tab:symmetries}.
 Section~\ref{sec:diamond:e4} focuses on the electric hexadecapolarization that is compatible with the diamond structure and therefore exists in all its variations.
 The properties of electric octupolarization, quadrupolarization and dipolarization are discussed in Secs.~\ref{sec:diamond:e3}, \ref{sec:diamond:e2} and \ref{sec:diamond:e1}, respectively.
 As the concept of quasivectors turns out to be useful for understanding quadrupolarizations in diamond, Sec.~\ref{sec:quasi-vec} has been inserted to provide relevant details.
 Magnetopolarizations in diamond are considered in Secs~\ref{sec:diamond:m3} and \ref{sec:diamond:m1}, with antimagnetopolarizations covered in Secs~\ref{sec:diamond:m4} and \ref{sec:diamond:m2}.
 The multipolarization in Ga$_{1-x}$Mn$_x$As and related (III,Mn)\=/V compounds is discussed in Sec.~\ref{sec:diamond:gammnas}.
 Connections between electric and magnetic orders are explored in the final subsection \ref{sec:diamond:e-m}.

 We follow the same procedure as in Sec.~\ref{sec:lons} for analyzing electric order, i.e., TIS is ignored.
-This again implies that IRs of magnetic point groups are found by referring to their relevant nonmagnetic subgroup, and we continue to indicate the homomorphisms relating the magnetic groups with their nonmagnetic subgroups by `$\rightarrow$'.
+Again, IRs of magnetic point groups are found by referring to their relevant nonmagnetic subgroup, and we continue to indicate the homomorphisms relating the magnetic groups with their nonmagnetic subgroups by `$\rightarrow$'.
+We also adhere to the same general outline of each subsection as described in the preamble of Sec.~\ref{sec:lons}.